influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/_index.md

 If you upgrade with `auth-enabled = false`, the upgrade may appear complete, but client requests to InfluxDB 2.0 may be silently ignored (you won't see a notification the request was denied).

+### In-memory indexing option

+As of the InfluxDB 2.0.4 release, 2.0 no longer supports the [in-memory (`inmem`) indexing option](/influxdb/v1.8/administration/config/#in-memory-inmem-index-settings).
+Any configuration, including the following two configuration options, is ignored:

+- `max-series-per-database`
+- `max-values-per-tag`

 ## Perform the upgrade